-We know that while butterfly bush attracts adult butterflies for nectar, it is not a host plant for a single native butterfly.
-If adults lay eggs on the plant, the larvae will die because they can’t eat it.
+While butterfly bush attracts adult butterflies for nectar, it is not a larval host plant for North America’s more than 700 butterflies, except for 1.
+Their larvae cannot consume this plant.
 Because it is so prolific, butterfly bush outcompetes the native plants that native butterflies DO need for their eggs and caterpillars.
 Despite appearances, because adult butterflies flock to butterfly bush, the plant harms our native butterfly populations.
 And, butterfly bush is a host for the brown marmorated stink bug – a pest that is native to eastern Asia.

 So what can gardeners do?
 There are beautiful native alternatives that do not pose these potential problems.
 While gardeners can cut off all the blooms well before butterfly bush seeds set, this means removing the blooms that make the plant attractive and requires a certain amount of vigilance in terms of timing.
 This does not apply to native shrubs and perennials.

 For ideas on how to create a truly welcoming butterfly garden, see The Hospitable Gardener: Welcoming Butterflies to Your Garden.

 Marazzi, B., & De Micheli, A. 2019.
 Are sterile Buddleja cultivars really sterile and “environmentally safe”?
 Bollettino della Società ticinese di scienze naturali, 107, pp. 55-60 (ISSN 0379-1254).
 Available from